Purgatory (1999 film): Plot

-While talking to Doc, Sonny lets slip the true nature of their gang and the sheriff asks them to saddle up and leave town.
+While talking to Doc, Sonny lets slip the true nature of their gang and Sheriff Forrest asks them to saddle up and leave town.
 Blackjack orders all his men to assemble in the saloon except Sonny, who is ejected, but steals back and overhears the gang planning to rob the town on their way out, while Cavin plans to rape Rose.
 Sonny joins the townspeople in church, where he begs them to defend themselves.
 They finally admit to Sonny that Refuge is a form of Purgatory.
 If they can go 10 years while resisting the temptations of their former lives, they are admitted to Heaven.
 They are, therefore, reluctant to face off against Blackjack's gang because it will cost them their respite.
 A frustrated Sonny leaves the church and is jumped by Blackjack and Cavin, who beat him unconscious.

 The next morning, a battered Sonny straps on his guns and prepares to face Blackjack's gang alone.
-The townspeople are summoned by the church bells, but while most of them comply, Hickok, Holliday, James, and Billy all join Sonny, inspired by his willingness to die to protect Rose.
-A shootout erupts, during which Blackjack's gang are all slaughtered, but Cavin manages to shoot Sonny before being killed by him in return.
+The townspeople are summoned by the church bell, but while most of them comply, Hickok, Holliday, James and Billy all join Sonny, inspired by his willingness to die to protect Rose.
+A shootout erupts, during which Blackjack's gang are all slaughtered but Cavin manages to shoot Sonny before being killed by him in return.
 Sonny, despite being fatally wounded, does not feel pain and does not die.
 Hickok welcomes him to Refuge, realizing that Sonny has earned his second chance.
 When Blackjack arrives and challenges Hickok, he loses.
 "I guess I'm one of you now," Blackjack jokes, realizing the truth of the situation.
 "I wouldn't count on it," Hickok replies before finally dispatching his opponent.

 The Gatekeeper carries the bodies of Cavin and Blackjack beyond the misty gates to the edge of a fiery pit, into which they are thrown screaming.
-Hickok and the others grimly follow, but the stagecoach arrives and the driver tells them that by their willingness to sacrifice their chance of a better future to protect the others, they have secured a place in Heaven.
+Hickok and the others grimly follow but the stagecoach arrives and the driver tells them that by their willingness to sacrifice their chance of a better future to protect the others, they have secured a place in Heaven.
 "The Creator may be tough, but He ain't blind," he says.
-Sonny asks to stay behind with Rose, and Hickok hands him the sheriff's badge.
+Sonny asks to stay behind with Rose and Hickok hands him the sheriff's badge.
 The coach then leaves, riding upwards into the light.